Gallery 5 Aquamarine & other Beryl Specimens

 Mawi Pegmatite, Nilaw-Kolum Pegmatite Field, Nuristan, Afghanistan

 A pair of faintly-colored Morganite crystals on a matrix of Cleavelandite with several Quartz crystals and a large, fragmented crystal of Kunzite.
 The Morganite crystals are complete, with one of them having an incipient fracture perpendicular to the c-axis.
 One of the Quartz crystals has an incomplete termination.
 It was only recently that I discovered that all of the Morganite specimens from this lot were fluorescent.
 Fluorescent beryl is very rare.
 The Morganites on this specimen fluoresce a very good blue-white hue under SWUV illumination.
 The Kunzite has average magenta colored fluorescence under both LW & SWUV illumination.

 A very clear Aquamarine with a light blue color and a hollow center that has been filled with pocket clay.
 This crystal is much clearer the the photos convey.
 Oddly, unlike almost all of the beryl found at this location, this crystal is not etched at all.

 B-205 Aquamarine on Quartz $250

 4.8 x 3.4 x 4.6 cm.

 An exceptionally nice (especially for Germany) translucent, pale green-blue aquamarine crystal, perched on a matrix of Quartz.
 Beryl specimens from Germany are few and far between and are usually not terminated.
 When they are it is usually a flat termination that is often crude.
 Not only is this Aquamarine terminated, the termination is a Pyramidal one.
-Another interesting feature of this Aqua is that it is slightly curved along its c-axis.
 This is most likely an older German specimen from the 1800's.